Generic Name: melatonin (meh lah TOE nin)

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Advanced Sleep Melatonin (melatonin)?
+What should I avoid while taking Advanced Sleep Melatonin?

-Melatonin may impair your thinking or reactions.
-Avoid driving or operating machinery for a least 4 hours after taking melatonin.
+Advanced Sleep Melatonin may impair your thinking or reactions.
+Avoid driving or operating machinery for a least 4 hours after taking Advanced Sleep Melatonin.
 This product may also affect your sleep-wake cycle for several days if you are traveling through many different time zones.

 Avoid coffee, tea, cola, energy drinks, or other products that contain caffeine.